snabble/Android-SDK/README.md

 ## Usage

-You can initialize the SDK by specifying meta-data in the AndroidManifest.xml
+You can initialize the SDK by specifying metadata in the AndroidManifest.xml

 ```
 <meta-data